Man injured when tree falls on truck at State Fairgrounds

-The large tree fell on a pickup that officials said camper gateman Goley Boggs was in.
+The large tree fell on a pickup that officials said gateman Goley Boggs was in.
 The fair was closed but Boggs was manning the gate.
+He had taken refuge in a camper during the storm.

 #Breaking—A look at the tree that fell on a person at @NCStateFair in Raleigh. #ABC11 #HurricaneMichael pic.twitter.com/Bk8ZpWPLOZ— Gloria Rodriguez (@GloriaABC11) October 12, 2018